-5. ESTIMATION UNCERTAINTY AND ACCOUNTING POLICY JUDGEMENTS
+4. ESTIMATION UNCERTAINTY AND ACCOUNTING POLICY JUDGEMENTS

-The preparation of financial statements in accordance with IFRS requires management to make accounting policy judgement and, estimates and assumptions in determining the carrying amounts of assets and liabilities.
-The determination of estimates requires the exercise of judgement based on various assumptions and other factors such as historical experience, current and expected economic conditions.
+The preparation of financial statements in accordance with IFRS requires management to make accounting policy judgements, estimates and assumptions in determining the carrying amounts of assets and liabilities.
+The determination of estimates requires the application of judgement based on various assumptions and other factors such as historical experience, current and expected economic conditions.
 Actual results could differ from these estimates.